Rev. Karen Bowles

 In 2017, Dr. Wright served as a juror in the preliminary round of the Canadian International Organ Competition in Montreal and will serve as an international juror in the final round of the 2020 CIOC.
 In July of 2017, she served on the faculty of the Summer Institute of Church Music in Whitby, Ontario, and was awarded an honorary fellowship.

-To get in touch our ministers, use the contact forms below:
+To get in touch with our ministers, use the contact forms below: